agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/intro.md

 While you have been reading, we have been busy installing everything.
 It is still happening and should only take a few minutes.

 While you wait, you will need a personal access token (PAT).
-We use this to create a new repository and so Cloud Automation has a place to store and manage files.
+We use this to create a new repository and so Keptn has a place to store and manage files.

 > Important: For security, invalidate this token immediately after you have finished this tutorial.